“Fear of man will prove to be a snare, but whoever trusts in the Lord is kept safe.” —Proverbs 29:25

 Trust is a central element in virtually all relationships, both personal and professional.
-As you show others that you are responsive, responsible, and reliable through your interactions, a level of confidence develops, building your esteem in the eyes of others.
+Show others that you are responsive, responsible, and reliable through your interactions.
+Then, a level of confidence develops, building your esteem in the eyes of others.
 Unfortunately, the deeper addiction goes, the more the trust others have in you erodes.
-When substance use takes precedence over meetings, appointments, and obligations, the respect and admiration previously held by those in your life slides away, transforming over time into resentment, anger, and betrayal.
+After all, substance use takes precedence over meetings, appointments, and obligations.
+As a result, the respect and admiration previously held by those in your life slide away.
+It may even lead to resentment, anger, and feelings of betrayal over time.

 Trust is a valuable commodity, especially in relationships.
 When your friends and family trust you, they are willing to put faith in you, seek help from you, and rely on you to be an important part of their lives.
 However, when trust is gone, it’s extremely challenging to bring back.
 This is especially true for those who were seriously harmed through the struggles of addiction, like the members of your immediate family.